Loomis, Sayles & Company

 SECURITIZED

-We believe residential real estate performance should be contained given a structural lack of supply, record home equity and conservative underwriting.
+Residential real estate performance should be contained given a structural lack of supply, record home equity and conservative underwriting, in our view.

-Our Anticipated Strategy: We are overweight high carry securitized credit, mainly in short non-agency MBS, and select aircraft ABS senior bonds.
+Our Anticipated Strategy: Overweight high carry securitized credit, mainly in short non-agency MBS, and select aircraft ABS senior bonds.

 Currency